ROX Meaning Explained

 Rather than the traditional assessment of “money in vs. money out,” which measures how much money a business invests and how much money it earns back in a given timeframe, ROX measures the financial impact of experiences on marketing campaigns across multiple touch points, making it a more scalable, ongoing derivative of ROI.

-Why Does ROX Matter?
+Why is ROX Important?

 What’s more?
 Companies that prioritize customer experience see an 80% increase in ROI.